 In addition, Suryanto said Mbah Gotho’s family has already prepared a grave site for him – near his children’s graves.

-How do we know that Mbah Gotho is the same person as Saparman Sodimejo in the ID?
-I hope someone will check this out and verify.
-Here is a higher resolution photo:
+How do we know that Mbah Gotho was the same person as Saparman Sodimejo in the ID?

 Further back in time, there is a Japanese folk tale about an acupressure/accupunture point call Stomach 36 which increases longevity and a farmer named Manpei who lived 243 years.